OUIsolutions/maktub/README.md

 pseudo random usage

 ## Install
-These lib its designed to be as dumb as possible
+These lib its designed to be as dumb as possible just download the

 ## Quick Usage